pipefie/doom_agent/README.md

 - Always match eval shaping to training; evaluating with default shaping can give misleading returns and behavior.
 - Added living_penalty + kill_grace_steps: a small per-step penalty when no kill has occurred recently, reset on each kill, to discourage “run forward without clearing threats.”
 Use carefully; if too high it can reintroduce rushing.
 - Added forward_penalty gated on kill_grace_steps: if `steps_since_kill > kill_grace_steps` and POSITION_X increases, subtract `forward_penalty * delta_x` to discourage advancing while ignoring enemies.
 - Despite these tweaks, multiple runs on skill 5 still converge to deterministic rushing (short episodes, minimal kills).
 Next mitigations: lower `doom_skill` temporarily to teach clearing both sides, run with high entropy (e.g., 0.1–0.15) and frame_skip=1, then fine-tune back at full difficulty with the same survival-heavy shaping.
 Consider simplifying the action set or using a short high-entropy schedule for Deadly to avoid early collapse.
+- Additional shaping/struggles log:
+  - Added `damage_reward` (reward per DAMAGECOUNT) and optional `health_delta_scale` (symmetric reward/penalty for health changes) to encourage hits/health preservation; still seeing rush/die at skill 5.
+  - Living/forward penalties kept tiny (or 0) to avoid incentivizing suicide; forward_penalty uses POSITION_X delta gated on `steps_since_kill`.
+  - Action sets per scenario when `--use-combo-actions` is on: Basic uses a small set (idle, forward, turn L/R, attack, forward+attack, turn+attack) to reduce motion noise; Defend uses a mid-size set (adds strafe+attack); Deadly uses the full 13-action set (adds strafe, backward + attack).
+Head size stays consistent within a run; loading older 7-action checkpoints drops the actor head and skips optimizer state to avoid shape errors.
+  - Entropy warm-up flags (`--ent-coef-warm`, `--ent-warm-steps`, `--ent-coef-final`) added; high entropy early can prevent deterministic collapse but has not fully fixed the rush/die failure at skill 5.
+  - Basic training with the small combo set and low entropy: agent still tends to wander/shoot randomly; higher kill reward (e.g., 10) and lower entropy (e.g., 0.002) are being tried to force purposeful shooting; convergence remains slow.

+### Deadly Corridor: Detailed Walkthrough of Current Approach
+- Problem observed: At skill 5 the agent repeatedly converges to “rush forward and die” with very short episodes.
+Even with high kill/death rewards and zero progress reward, entropy collapses early and PPO updates become tiny, so the policy stays deterministic.
+One-side bias (looks left/right only) persists, and the agent often ignores enemies after the first pair.
+- Action set change: For Deadly Corridor only, we replaced one-hot actions with a curated combo set (idle; forward/turn/strafe; attack; forward+attack; strafe+attack; turn+attack; backward+attack).
+This removes pure “run forward” actions and forces turning/shooting combinations.
+- Reward shaping now available:
+  - Kill/death: high (e.g., kill 80, death 100).
+  - Progress: set to 0 to eliminate forward lure.
+  - Health penalties: `health_penalty` for loss; optional symmetric `health_delta_scale` to reward medkit gains/penalize loss.
+  - Damage reward: per point of DAMAGECOUNT to reward hits even before kills.
+  - Living penalty + kill_grace_steps: small per-step cost when no kill has happened recently (use tiny values or 0 to avoid incentivizing suicide by rushing).
+  - Forward penalty: gated on `steps_since_kill > kill_grace_steps`, subtracts `forward_penalty * delta_x` to discourage advancing without clearing threats.
+- Entropy schedule: Added warm start (`--ent-coef-warm`, `--ent-warm-steps`, `--ent-coef-final`) so Deadly can run with high entropy early (e.g., 0.2 for 200k steps) and decay to target (e.g., 0.05) to avoid early deterministic collapse.
+- Frame skip: use `frame_skip=1` for finer control/aiming in Deadly; frame_skip >1 made rushing more attractive.
+- Checkpoint loading: When action-space changes (7 → 13 actions), checkpoints are loaded with `strict=False` to reuse shared layers and reinit the new head.
+Eval does the same.
+- What hasn’t solved it yet at skill 5: even with the above, runs often stay short; more kills on the first pair but still stuck.
+If keeping skill 5, combine the combo action set + high-entropy warm phase + survival-heavy shaping and keep living/forward penalties very small.
+- If all else fails: temporarily lower `doom_skill` in `deadly_corridor.cfg` to teach clearing both sides, then fine-tune back at skill 5 with the same flags; or further simplify the action set and run a shorter high-entropy schedule.

 ## Curriculum Learning Strategy
 - Choose scenarios by name (`--scenario-name basic|defend_the_center|deadly_corridor`) or by config path (`--scenario-cfg ...`).